ethereum-optimism/superchain-ops/tasks/eth/018-permissionless-game-type/README.md

 The batch will be executed on chain ID `1`, and contains `1` transactions.

+This batch must be executed after Granite activates on mainnet on **Wed 11 Sep 2024 16:00:01 UTC**.

 ## Simulation

 Please see the "Simulating and Verifying the Transaction" instructions in [SINGLE.md](../../../SINGLE.md).